My Background

 I am dedicated to promoting Horticultural Therapy as a profession.
 Practitioners and partnerships must build responsible and ethical relationships with Indigenous peoples in Nation to Nation relations.

 As a settler and guest on this land, I am responsible to support reconciliation through action, thought, word, and deed.
 Ethical allyship is an ongoing, collective duty that supports truth, reconciliation, health, and ecological healing.
+I am committed to this ongoing process.

 I'm eager to support cross-disciplinary approaches that link people, plants, and the environment for health outcomes.